Pat Hunt: Biography

 During the 1984 election campaign, Hunt coined the unflattering term "Skoda brigade and Crimplene suit contingent" for Social Credit supporters.
 The Skoda company were angered by the remark and it became an epitaph to Hunt who later tried to be selected as a National candidate again, though his attempts were rebuffed.
-Hunt later joined ACT New Zealand instead where he found himself together with Morrison who had joined the party too.
-When appearing together at the inaugural ACT conference in 1994 Morrison acknowledged that many Social Creditors liked crimplene and one of his branch members drove a Skoda.
+Hunt later joined ACT New Zealand instead where he found himself together with Morrison who had also joined the party.
+When appearing together at the inaugural ACT conference in 1994, Morrison acknowledged that many Social Creditors liked crimplene and one of his branch members drove a Skoda.

 In 1990, Hunt was awarded the New Zealand 1990 Commemoration Medal.

+Hunt died in Auckland on 24 July 2023, at the age of 92.